AmounX86/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+Work on this project started on 15-Dec-2025

 ### Project Title
-Replace the Project Title
+Bikeshare data analysis application

 ### Description
 Describe what your project is about and what it does